thanhson1085/DemoCoin/docs/deploy_to_testnet.md

 There are many tools to deploy the smart contract to the testnets (you can do it with Truffle).
 In this tutorial, we will use two tools [Remix](https://github.com/ethereum/browser-solidity) and Metamask Wallet

 ## Give me Ether
 To deploy Smart Contract, we have to have Ether to pay for Gas, that is fees for the deployment.
+Following the steps below to get free ethers.

 Click **Metamask** on Chrome, select Testnet - Ropsten